 Green curry paste is an amazing vegan ingredient (always check the label to be sure it’s vegan).
 Essentially, green curry paste is a blend of delicious and aromatic Thai ingredients including green chilies, lemongrass, garlic, shallot, galangal, cumin and coriander seed.
 The Thai green curry paste I purchase also contains salt.

 Curry paste can last for a long time in the fridge so it’s a nice ingredient to keep on hand.
-There is also red curry paste available and it has its own unique and delicious flavour.
+There is also red curry paste available and it has its own unique and delicious flavor.
 You can easily turn this recipe into a Thai red curry by subbing the green curry paste for a red curry paste; I would also switch out the lime juice for lemon when making red curry.

-In addition to the curry paste, I’ve included extra flavour in this recipe with additional garlic and ginger, along with some soy sauce (or tamari, for gluten free) and lime juice to finish the dish off.
+In addition to the curry paste, I’ve included extra flavor in this recipe with additional garlic and ginger, along with some soy sauce (or tamari, for gluten free) and lime juice to finish the dish off.

-All-in-all you end up with a rich balance of flavours and a nice warming heat (from the green chilies in the curry paste).
+All-in-all you end up with a rich balance of flavors and a nice warming heat (from the green chilies in the curry paste).
 If you don’t like things too spicy, you can use less curry paste but be warned that green curry paste is quite spicy, even in small amounts.

 Which Type of Coconut Milk to Use in Thai Green Curry

 The coconut milk finishes off this Thai green curry with a rich and creamy coconut taste.

 I recommend using canned coconut milk for this recipe.
 Other types of coconut milk (ex.
 What you find in the plant-based milk section of the grocery store along with almond/ cashew/ soy milks) are not nearly as rich and creamy.
 Of course, it’s up to you what type of milk you use.
 Just be aware the recipe is best with canned coconut milk.

 It’s also up to you whether you want to select a full fat or lower fat coconut milk.